GeoDataFrame

 {"type":"FeatureCollection","features":[{"properties":{"name":"Alice"},"geometry":{"type":"Point","coordinates":[0.0,0.0]}},{"properties":{"name":"Bob"},"geometry":{"type":"Point","coordinates":[1.0,2.0]}}]}

-polars_st.GeoDataFrameNameSpace.write_geojsonseq #
+polars_st.GeoDataFrameNameSpace.write_ndgeojson #

-Serialize to newline delimited GeoJSON representation.
+Serialize to newline-delimited GeoJSON representation.

 The result will be invalid if the geometry column contains different geometry types.